SIGHPC-Education-Chapter/Piction/README.md

 precise language).
 The concepts of expressiveness and lack of ambiguity are naturally essential in the development of a programming language.
 Ambiguisty is particularly difficult to overcome for computers.
-You could decide to react randomly to ambiguosity, but it would be little desirable if the programs responsible for the deployment of car airbags would behave randomly.
+You could decide to react randomly to ambiguity, but it would be little desirable if the programs responsible for the deployment of car airbags would behave randomly.